**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 • Test the Name: Get feedback from people in your audience.

-• Match Their Aesthetic: A trendy, minimalist name might appeal to creatives, although a bold, definitive name might attract corporate clients.
+• Match Their Aesthetic: A trendy, minimalist name might appeal to creatives, while a bold, definitive name might attract corporate clients.

 11. Most Importantly, Does It Make You Happy?